 It is worth repeating that the best thing to do with any carpet stain is to quickly pick up what you can, blot and pat dry, then give the professionals a call, especially for pet stains, excrement or urine.
 A professional clean can get deeper into the carpet and remove far more than any home hack.

 If you live in Calgary, Airdrie, Chestermere or Okotoks, Dang Good is here for your spring, emergency or routine or maintenance carpet cleaning.

-We won't guarantee stain removal.
-Some stains are, unfortunately, permanent.
-But we are Dang Good at removing most of them, and if we can't get it out, it's not coming out.
+We won’t guarantee complete stain removal because some stains are, unfortunately, permanent.
+But we are Dang Good at removing most of them, and if we can’t get it out, it’s not coming out.